Bug report #3830

 Other related link (with posts from Andreas Neumann) which mentions the problem of code linking to libtiff 3.x (not sure whether it is relevant):

-#3 Updated by Mayeul Kauffmann about 9 years ago
+#3 Updated by Mayeul Kauffmann over 9 years ago

 - Assignee deleted (